deibhaid/lTerm2/current_work.md

-# iTerm2 Linux Port – Feature Tracker
+# lTerm2 Feature Tracker

-Single source of truth for parity between macOS iTerm2 and the new GTK/Linux build.
+Single source of truth for parity between the macOS upstream terminal and the new GTK/Linux build.

 ## Snapshot
 - **Total features tracked:** 24